8 Great Fish Sauce Substitutes (In Your Fridge Right Now)

 Fish sauce is that exceptional, secret ingredient that completes any dish superbly.
 But how can a vegetarian (or vegan) get in on this amazing ingredient when cooking their favorite Thai or Vietnamese food?
 Can they have some of that delicious savoriness, too?

 Yes!
-Keep reading for a great vegetarian/vegan fish sauce substitute that uses some exciting ingredients.
+Keep reading for a great vegetarian/vegan fish sauce substitute with exciting ingredients.

 Fish sauce is famous for its umami, or depth of flavor and savoriness.
 However, most umami-rich foods are animal-based, such as bacon or fish.

-Thankfully there are several vegan-friendly foods that also offer an umami flavor.
-Seaweed, mushrooms, and miso, and fermented foods are loaded with umami, so soy sauce is high on that list as well.
+Thankfully several vegan-friendly foods also offer an umami flavor.
+Seaweed, mushrooms, miso, and fermented foods are loaded with umami, so soy sauce is also high on that list.

 4. Vegan Fish Sauce

 Vegan fish sauce is so close to the real thing.
-The ingredients for most vegan fish sauce include seaweed, garlic, peppercorns, mushroom soy sauce (or Shiitake mushroom broth), and miso.
+The ingredients for most vegan fish sauces include seaweed, garlic, peppercorns, mushroom soy sauce (or Shiitake mushroom broth), and miso.